IBM-Cloud/docs/services/DeliveryPipeline/deliverypipeline_extension.md

 6. Repeat these steps to send HipChat notifications for other stages that include IBM Container Service, IBM Security Static Analyzer, and IBM Globalization jobs.

 ## Using Active Deploy for zero downtime deployment in the pipeline
 {: #deliverypipeline_activedeploy}

-You can update running apps with zero downtime when you use the IBM Active Deploy service in your pipeline.
-Active Deploy provides you a continual update process where the new version of your app is finalized only when it proves to work properly in production.
-You can automate Active Deploy by integrating the service into your pipeline, which enables faster continuous delivery.

-A pipeline that uses Active Deploy would typically include these stages:

-  - A **Build** stage where you compile your project.
-  - A **Test** stage where you would evaluate the newly built app.
-  - A **Deploy** stage that includes these jobs:
-    - A **Cloud Foundry** build job that deploys a single, un-routed instance of the new version of the app.
-    - The **Active Deploy-Begin** job that contains a script that starts the deployment process and increases the instances of your new app until both versions of your app are live in production.
-    - **Test** jobs that you can use to test your new app in production.
-    - The **Active Deploy-Complete** job that ends the deployment process and decreases the original version of your app if the test phase was successful.
-Otherwise, a rollback will occur and your app will revert to the original version.

-## Using Active Deploy for zero downtime deployment in the pipeline
-{: #deliverypipeline_activedeploy}